How to track business expenses in Canada

 When comparing options, prioritize features that match your business needs:

-Cloud-based options work well if you run a small business.
+Cloud-based options work well for small businesses.
 You can access your data from anywhere, and updates happen automatically.

 How to set up your expense tracking system

-- Establish a receipt system: Decide how you'll capture and store proof of purchase
+- Establish a receipt system: decide how you will capture and store proof of purchase

 Your consistency matters more than perfection.
 Pick a system you can maintain and stick with it.